crowdAI/crowdai/doc/design_notes.md

 - Removed Follow and Share buttons
 - Added tabs CSS and JS
 - Hid superscript counts for participants when = 0
+- Like count for discussions is total of topic.likes + comments.likes

 Requests
 - change the active tab CSS on challenges
+- Submit button for comments
+- Need a create Topic page

 Suggestions
 - instead of stacking the article section titles, can we have a slider?